 Remove the older Ubuntu upgraded system files using below command

 sudo apt-get autoremove

 Clean the obsolete Ubuntu server files using below command:

 sudo apt-get autoclean

 Reboot the Ubuntu cloud server using the below command:

 There is no harm in running these commands multiple times in a day except rebooting.
 However, it’s recommended to perform upgrades and cleanups at least once a week.
 Especially the security upgrades that keep the server healthy.

 Automating Ubuntu Maintenance using CRONTAB

 The command lines previous need to be manually executed via SSH.
-This could be easily eliminated using CRON jobs automation.
+This could be easily eliminated using CRON job automation.

 Basically, we will set up a rule that will tell the Ubuntu cloud server when to execute a set of pre-defined commands.
 This commands basically update, upgrade and also clean and remove the old

 Let’s get started with the automation —

 Login into your Cloud Server SSH client and edit the crontab file using below command:

 sudo nano /etc/crontab

 Insert the below Ubuntu maintenance after all other existing rules.
 This will execute the CRON job at the set daily interval at 0425 server time.

 25 4 * * * root sudo – sh -c 'apt-get update; apt-get upgrade -y; apt-get dist-upgrade -y; apt-get autoremove -y; apt-get autoclean -y'

 The above CRON job rule can be translated as below:

 m h dom mon dow user command minute hour dayOfMonth Month dayOfWeek userToRun commandToRun

-You can even customize the Ubuntu maintenance automation as per your need and timings.
+You can even customize the Ubuntu maintenance automation as per your needs and timings.
 I analyzed my Google Analytics audience report to understand the lowest traffic point hence setup the CRON job to run the task at 0425 hours every day.

 Once you’ve added the above rule to crontab file, do not forget to reboot the cloud server using below command: